AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Materials and Methods

-Since the {\it home view} is a neutral position and one of the pre-defined clinical views, we have a transition function from {\bf S} to {\bf J} using inverse kinematics ($\mathcal{IK}$)\,\cite{kim2020automatic} based on the home view (i.e., ${\bf S}_{home}$) as a reference coordinate system:
+Since the {\it home view} is a neutral position and one of the predefined clinical views, we define a transition function from {\bf S} to {\bf J} using inverse kinematics ($\mathcal{IK}$)\,\cite{kim2020automatic}, with the home view (i.e., ${\bf S}_{home}$) serving as the reference coordinate system:

 {where $i$ represents the index of the possible ICE views.}